thebertster/avi-python-scripts/README.md

 `backup_restore.py -c <controller> -v rc-demo -t demo-tenant restore my_backup.json`

+## bulk_change_seg.py

+Bulk updates Virtual Services assigned to a source Service Engine Group to a different destination Service Engine Group.

+*Examples:*

+This will reconfigure all Virtual Services within the specified tenant that are currently using the SE Group "Default-Group" to use the SE Group "DMZ-Group":

+`bulk_change_seg.py -c <controller> -t demo-tenant Default-Group DMZ-Group`

+This will reconfigure all Virtual Services *except* "specialvs1" and "specialvs2" within the specified tenant that are currently using the SE Group "Default-Group" to use the SE Group "DMZ-Group":

+`bulk_change_seg.py -c <controller> -t demo-tenant -e "specialvs1","specialvs2" Default-Group DMZ-Group`

+This will reconfigure *only* the Virtual Services named "specialvs1" and "specialvs2" within the specified tenant that are currently using the SE Group "Default-Group" to use the SE Group "DMZ-Group":

+`bulk_change_seg.py -c <controller> -t demo-tenant -i "specialvs1","specialvs2" Default-Group DMZ-Group`

 ## csv_metrics.py

 Exports specified VirtualService, Pool or SE metrics to the screen or to a CSV file for analysis, graphing etc (e.g. using Excel!).